AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/workfront-proof-modules.md

  <tbody>
   <tr>
    <td>Connection</td>
-   <td> <p>For instructions about connecting your Workfront Proof account to Workfront Fusion, see <a href="../../workfront-fusion/connections/connect-to-fusion-general.md" class="MCXref xref" data-mc-variable-override="">Create a connection to Workfront Fusion - Basic instructions</a></p> </td>
+   <td> <p>For instructions about connecting your Workfront Proof account to Workfront Fusion, see <a href="../../workfront-fusion/connections/connect-to-fusion-general.md" class="MCXref xref" data-mc-variable-override="">Create a connection to Adobe Workfront Fusion - Basic instructions</a></p> </td>
   </tr>
   <tr>
    <td>Webhook</td>
    <td>You can select an existing webhook or create a new one.
-For more information, see <a href="../../workfront-fusion/webhooks/instant-triggers-webhooks.md" class="MCXref xref">Instant triggers (webhooks)</a>. </td>
+For more information, see <a href="../../workfront-fusion/webhooks/instant-triggers-webhooks.md" class="MCXref xref">Instant triggers (webhooks) in Adobe Workfront Fusion</a>. </td>
   </tr>
   <tr>
    <td>Limit</td>